Homemade French Fried Onions in the Air Fryer

 And now, we’re adding air-fried onions to that list.

-What are French fried onions?
+What are French Fried onions?

-For those of you aren’t familiar with the term, french fried onions are those crispy little wisps of deliciousness that typically top green bean casseroles and the like on your holiday table.
+For those of you who aren’t familiar with the term, french fried onions are those crispy little wisps of deliciousness that typically top green bean casseroles and the like on your holiday table.

 Now you know what I’m talking about, right?
 They’re the best.